walkerdb/dsc_workshops/web_scraping/readme.md

 In this case ```class``` is an attribute of the tag ```p```, with a value of ```description```.

 ### making the BeautifulSoup object
 Remember the requests object we made earlier?
-To make a new BeautifulSoup object we just need to feed it the raw html text of the page we requested:
+To get BeautifulSoup up and running we just need to feed it the raw html text of the page we requested:

 ```python
 soup = BeautifulSoup(data.text)